-The Power Block contains a DC-DC converter operating as a Buck (step-down) converter.
+The Power Block contains a DC-DC converter which can be configured to operate as a Step-Up or a Step-Down converter.
 The converter provides power to four LDO groups in the system:

 1. LDO RET: This is the LDO providing power to the Retention domain (PD\AON).
 It powers the Retention RAMs and the digital part which is always on.